LilaRest/tulipe/docs/guide/ethers-proxies/advanced/instanciation.md

 ---
-title: Ethers proxies ~ Instanciation
+title: Ethers proxies ~ Instantiation
 layout: doc
 ---

-# Instanciation
+# Instantiation

 In some advanced cases you may need to directly instanciate the Ethers proxies classes.